You are here

 Information Technology (IT)

 The Information Technology (IT) major provides students with a real world, hands-on program that bridges the gap between computer scientists and general users.
-The Information Technology Program is multidisciplinary involving hardware, software and IT management focused courses.
-Students majoring in information technology will be prepared for entry-level positions in networking, database development and administration, web programming and development, applications development, digital communication, and digital multimedia.
+The IT program is multidisciplinary involving hardware, software, and IT management focused courses.
+Students majoring in IT will be prepared for entry-level positions in networking, database development and administration, web programming and development, applications development, digital communication, and digital multimedia.